• Skip to main content

 Below are the new words used in the example sentence.

-• no – の : a case particle used to join two nouns.
+• no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “nihon” and “natsu”.
+In the example, this works to join “nippon” and “natsu”.
 The formed phrase literally means ‘summer in Japan’ in Japanese.
+Word orders in Japanese and English are different, but the role of this case particle is similar to those of some English prepositions.

 • wa – は : a binding particle working as a case marker or topic marker.
-In the example, this works after “nihon no natsu” to make the subject in the sentence.
+In the example, this works after “nippon no natsu” to make the subject in the sentence.

 • mushiatsui – 蒸し暑い (むしあつい) : an i-adjective meaning ‘humid and hot’ in Japanese.
-This i-adjective consists of the two words: “mushi” and “atsui”.
+This i-adjective consists of two parts: “mushi” and “atsui”.
 The first one means ‘humid’; the second means ‘hot’.
-In most cases, however, Japanese native speakers use this as one word to say ‘humid and hot’ or ‘hot and humid’ in Japanese.
+In most cases, however, native speakers use this as one adjective to mean ‘humid and hot’ or ‘hot and humid’ in Japanese.

 Example #2: another usage of “natsu”